Sport leaders require high-quality and trusting relationships

 Leaders must also understand behaviors and approaches of their own that can cause conflict to continue or worsen.
 According to these authors, there is no simple "script" for leaders to follow when dealing with conflict, and effectiveness often comes from "an array of behaviors, techniques, analysis, timing and attitude" (p.
 164).
 Runde and Flanagan provide suggestions and recommendations that can better enable leaders to deal constructively with interpersonal conflict in their organizations.
 Table 2.1 presents a summary of their approaches to conflict competent leadership.

-Read more from Contemporary Leadership in Sport Organizations by David Scott, EdD.
+Learn more about Contemporary Leadership in Sport Organizations.